 Video streaming site YouTube swapped Flash for HTML5 in January.
 Other video streaming sites Dailymotion and Vimeo have done the same, while the BBC’s iPlayer is planning to follow next.

-A number of web browsers have begun blocking Flash too - including Google Chrome, which will give up full support by the end of 2016.
+A number of web browsers have begun blocking Flash too - including Google Chrome.

 What is my web browser doing about Flash?

 Google Chrome and Firefox automatically block Flash plugins but allow users to click and reactivate them on a case-by-case basis - if you think they are trusted.